jasonincanada/acronyms.io/install.md

 You should now be able to hit your server's IP in a web browser and see the dev home page.
 Click the login link and use `test`/`testtest123` to log in.
 You're in!
 You should be able to change code in `~/acronyms.io/web/src/App.js` (try changing the title) and see your changes reflect in the browser right away

+If you get an error in this last step, restart the network by hitting ^C in the docker window and running `docker-compose up` again.
+I've seen sporadic 502 Gateway errors with a fresh install but restarting the network seems to fix them